Finite dimensional backstepping controller design

 The steps of our strategy are given below:\\ \textbf{\textit{Step i.}} We first design the following target model:

 where $w_0$ to be computed in step (iii) below.
-This target model is chosen to convert the feedback action on the boundary to an interior stabilizing effect (see, e.g. \cite{Liu03}).
+This target model is chosen to convert the feedback action on the boundary to an interior stabilizing effect (e.g., see \cite{Liu03}).
 In our case, the feedback involves a finite number of Fourier modes, therefore, we consider a target model with a stabilizing term given by $\mu P_N w$.
-Indeed, dissipative dynamical systems possess finite dimensional asymptotic dynamics (see e.g., \cite{Hale,Rob,Temam}) since such systems possess a finite number of determining modes \cite{FoPr}.
+Indeed, dissipative dynamical systems possess finite-dimensional asymptotic dynamics (e.g., see \cite{Hale,Rob,Temam}) since such systems possess a finite number of determining modes \cite{FoPr}.
 Therefore, the term $\mu P_Nw$ is capable of preventing large fluctuations or uncontrolled growth of the solution for large $N$ due to the term $-\alpha w$.
-We will show that solutions of \eqref{pde_tl} can be steered to zero with any prescribed exponential decay rate provided $\mu > \nu\lambda_1 - \alpha$ and $N$ fulfills certain criteria. \\ \textbf{\textit{Step ii.}} Next, we introduce our backstepping transformation:
+We will show that solutions of \eqref{pde_tl} can be steered to zero with any prescribed exponential decay rate provided $\mu > \nu\lambda_1 - \alpha$ and $N$ fulfills a certain criterion. \\ \textbf{\textit{Step ii.}} Next, we introduce our backstepping transformation:

-In Section \ref{sec_bstrans} we show that if $k$ is a sufficiently smooth solution of a certain boundary value problem (see \eqref{ker_pde}) posed on the triangular region $\Delta_{x,y} \doteq \left\{(x,y) \in \mathbb{R}^2 : x\in(0,L), y \in (0,x)\right\}$, then \eqref{bt} successfully maps the target model \eqref{pde_tl} to the linearized model \eqref{pde_l}.
+In Section \ref{sec_bstrans}, we show that if $k$ is a sufficiently smooth solution of a certain boundary value problem (see \eqref{ker_pde}) posed on the triangular region $\Delta_{x,y} \doteq \left\{(x,y) \in \mathbb{R}^2 : x\in(0,L), y \in (0,x)\right\}$, then \eqref{bt} successfully maps the target model \eqref{pde_tl} to the linearized model \eqref{pde_l}.
 Finding the kernel $k$ allows us to write the control input as

 \eqref{ctrl_input} will be rewritten in the form of a feedback using the inverse operator discussed in the next step.\\ \textbf{\textit{Step iii.}} We prove that the transformation $I + \Upsilon_kP_N$ is bounded invertible if $(\mu,N)$ is an admissible decay rate-mode pair (see Definition \ref{ratemodepair} in Section \ref{sec_bstrans}).
 Bounded invertibility and step (ii) imply that the decay properties of the target model \eqref{pde_tl} are inherited by the linear plant \eqref{pde_l}.
 Moreover, the inverse operator can be expressed as $I - \Phi_N$, where $\Phi_N : L^2(0,L) \to H^\ell(0,L)$ is a bounded linear operator.
 Thus, the boundary controller \eqref{ctrl_input} can be expressed as